Dragging their newly formed fins across the sand, baby loggerhead sea turtles venture out to the ocean.

 Loggerheads have natural predators such as seagulls and raccoons, but humans pose a bigger and more realistic threat.

 People pack our beaches during the summer.
 What they leave behind can pose serious threats to any turtle in the dark.

 Trash bags are detrimental, as they can be confused as jellyfish, which loggerheads consider a food source.
-Another way to help is to make sure that no umbrella, chair, unattended fishing gear or anything of the like is left over night.
+Another way to help is to remove umbrellas, chairs, unattended fishing gear or anything of the like at night.
 Many times the turtles walk up onto the shore, and even though they can weigh up to 400 pounds and stretch to four feet long, they still can become easily trapped by these objects, and will knock into them, frightening themselves and turning around to head back into the ocean.

-While everyone can do their part to help protect loggerheads, not everyone can be out on the beach protecting nests to make sure they remain undisturbed until they hatch.
-Because to do that, you must have a federal permit to do so, which is where the Coastal Discovery Museum takes over.
+Everyone can do their part to help protect loggerheads.
+But, not everyone has the credentials to interfere with nests even with good intentions.
+You must have a federal permit to adjust nests and guide hatchlings.
+This is where the Coastal Discovery Museum takes over.
 Hilton Head’s local nature museum and conservation specialists make sure to educate those on the island, native and vacationer alike, as to the patterns, history and all in all beauty of the loggerhead.